devops329/devops/instruction/security/security.md

 # Security

+They will will have to implement the Roles for the stack

+- Talk about IAM

 This needs to be sprinkled throughout the class.

 - Logging/Metrics - Immutable logging for forensic and suspicious usage patterns alerting